On $BV$ functions and essentially bounded divergence-measure fields in metric spaces: Characterization of Functions

 \section{Characterization of $BV$ Functions}

 In the rest of the paper we shall make an explicit use of $BV$ functions.
-To this aim, for the first part of this section we shall closely follow the derivation approach of \cite{di}, and then we will see that, in the $\rcd$ setting, the lower curvature bound entitles us to give an equivalent definition of $BV$ functions in terms of $\frd^\infty(\X)$ vector fields.
+To this aim, for the first part of this section we shall recall the derivation approach of \cite{di}, and then we will see that the differential machinery discussed in Section \ref{sec-diff-str} entitles us to give an equivalent definition of $BV$ functions in terms of $\frd^\infty(\X)$ vector fields.